jxmot/ESP8266-RCWL0516/README.md

 * Housing/case for the RCWL0516.
 I used an old CF memory card case that I modified slightly to contain the board.
 * Mini clamps, used for holding the CF card case and standing it up vertically.

-*Component sources will be listed at the end of this document.*
+*Component sources will be listed near the end of this document.*

 ### Schematic